andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_12_Scripting.rst

   conn_batch(batch);

 All of the steps you specified earlier will be run.
-You can then open up the CONN GUI as you did in the previous tutorials, or load it from the command line:
+The next three lines will open the CONN GUI and automatically load the second-level results.
+If everything ran without errors, you should see the same results that were generated using the point-and-click method of the GUI:

 ::

   conn
   conn('load',fullfile(cwd,'Arithmetic_Scripted.mat'));
   conn gui_results

+Video
+*****

+For a video demonstration of scripting, click `here <https://www.youtube.com/watch?v=NJmPYLfE7oo>`__.

+Congratulations!
+****************

+You now have everything you need to script an analysis in CONN, no matter how big the dataset is.
+The following chapters are a set of appendices covering other situations that you may come across in the CONN toolbox, such as graph theory, pre-post designs, and how to create your own custom ROIs.